 All deposits of the Authority are insured or collateralized by using the dedicated method.
 Under the dedicated method, all deposits that exceed the federal depository insurance coverage level are collateralized with securities held by each of the depository banks.
-At June 30, 2015, the Authority's bank and other deposits had a carrying amount of \$58,507,940 and a bank balance of \$58,386,037. \$250,000 was covered by federal depository insurance and the remainder was covered by collateral held under the dedicated method.
-Other deposits are Guaranteed Investment Contracts issued by institutions rated by a national rating organization.
+At June 30, 2016, the Authority's cash had a carrying amount of \$55,247,927 and a bank balance of \$56,582,035. \$250,000 was covered by federal depository insurance and the remainder was covered by collateral held under the dedicated method.